Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Path Loss Modeling

 Hereafter, a brief description of the so-called close-in (CI) free space path loss model is presented.
 This model has been employed to fit experimental data to an empirical linear equation, based on the minimum mean square error (MMSE) estimation method.
-Additionally the angular power spread model will be briefly described, which is based on the mean and standard deviation of the angular spread computed from each normalized amplitude $a_i$ of each arriving $\theta_i$ component angle.

 The CI model is the most commonly used large scale path loss model\cite{RappaportCI}.
-This model has been extensively employed to predict signal strength over for a vast range of frequencies, e.g. see \cite{Sun,Xing,Cheng}.
+This model has been extensively employed to predict signal strength for a vast range of frequencies, such as \cite{Sun,Xing,Cheng}.
 According to this model, the RF signal strength as a function of the distance $d$ can be analytically expressed as \cite{C:XingRapaport}

-where $d_0$ is the reference distance $d_0$, $\text{FSPL} (f_c,d_0)$ is the large-scale free space path loss of the signal at carrier frequency $f_c$ over $d_0$, $n$ is the path loss exponent (PLE) and $\chi_\sigma^{\text{CI}}$ is the shadow fading in dB which is modelled as a zero mean Gaussian random variable with a standard deviation of $\sigma$, expressed in dB\cite{J:SunShu}.
-From ~\eqref{Eq:1}, using \cite[eqs.
-(32) and (33)]{J:SunShu}, PLE can be derived in accordance with the minimum standard deviation $\sigma$, which in turn minimize the $\chi_\sigma^{\text{CI}}$ variable.
+where $d_0$ is the reference distance, $\text{FSPL} (f_c,d_0)$ is the large-scale free space path loss of the signal at carrier frequency $f_c$ over distance $d_0$, $n$ is the path loss exponent (PLE) and $\chi_\sigma^{\text{CI}}$ is the shadow fading in dB which is modelled as a zero mean Gaussian random variable with a standard deviation of $\sigma$, expressed in dB\cite{J:SunShu}.

-Based on measured AoA and the corresponding power of the MPCs, azimuth spread of arrival (ASA) can be calculated as the root-mean-square of angle spread $\sigma$ expressing the spatial power spread of the channel.
-ASA is denoted as $S_A$ with $\mu_{\text{ASA}}$ being the mean of ASA according to \cite[eqs.(2) and (3)]{J:Zhang}.
-In this paper, we analyze the azimuth spread of the major 3 MPCs